 Say what you want about the company, but there’s no denying that it is a huge global force and one that requires close examination.
-Let’s go over this World Financial Group (WFG) review to see if it is a scam or legit.
+Let’s go through this World Financial Group (WFG) review to see if it is a scam or legit.

-Use: MLM Financial Planning
+MLM Financial Planning

-- Very difficult to make a lot of money using an MLM strategy with only a small fraction of members finding long-term success.
+- Very difficult to make a lot of money using an MLM strategy, with only a small fraction of members finding long-term success.